holloandris/Journal/README.md

 # Journal

-Have you ever run into this issue?

-Journal is a gives you a new way to think about logging in your application.
+Journal gives you a new way to think about logging in your application.
 You can log everything to the Journal Client application, where you can filter your logs to only see the relevant loglines.

 It has all the needed logging features, so you can use it as the primary logging library in your application.